kni-neu/website-6120/_projects/2_dharun.md

 ### A Little More About Myself

-Outside of academics, I’m a soccer enthusiast who’s been also known to turn any shower into a personal concert stage (yes, bathroom singing is a hobby).
-Master’s studies take up most of my time, but I always try to keep a balance between work and life(which is work mostly again).
+Outside of academics, I’m a soccer enthusiast.
+Master’s studies take up most of my time, but I always try to keep a balance between work and life(but we all know how that goes).

 <br>
 <br>